sliceofcode/chess-twitch-bot/README.md

 1. Log in on Twitch, go to https://twitchapps.com/tmi/ and click on the "Connect with Twitch" button.
 This will generate a password which looks like `oauth:aaabbbcccdddeeefffggghhhiiihhh`.
 Set that as the `identity.password` value.
-1. Open the Terminal, and run the following command to build the bot: `npm run build`
+1. Open the Terminal, and run the following command to build the bot: `npm install`
 1. Execute the command `npm start` to run the chess twitch bot
 1. Open your Twitch channel in the browser and check out the bot commands! :)